revolutionizing the fight against cancers & infectious diseases

-Today, the potential exists to expand the benefits of immune stimulation to challenging infectious diseases and cancers with unmet needs; and it is clear which specific technical advancements and medical outcomes must be achieved to fulfill this potential:
+Today, the potential exists to expand the benefits of immune stimulation to overcome cancers and challenging infectious diseases with unmet needs; and it is clear which specific technical advancements and medical outcomes must be achieved to fulfill this potential:

 - There is a need to better define and refine immune system targets in order to induce clinically relevant immune responses.

 - The generation of antibodies to prevent infection must be complemented by the ability to generate highly robust, targeted T-cell immune responses capable of treating established cancerous cells and chronic infections.